Our Business Law Services

 Pros:

 - Limited Liability.
-The shareholders’ personal assets are protected from business debts and actions of a corporation, Shareholders can generally only be held accountable for their investment in stock of the company.
+The shareholders’ personal assets are protected from business debts and the actions of a corporation.
+Shareholders can generally only be held accountable for their investment in the stock of the company.

 Cons: